citowise/CitowiseToken/README.md

 # Description

 This is a Citowise Token smart contract.
 It relays heavily on [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-solidity/tree/master/contracts/token/ERC20) source codes.
 For testing and compiling purposes it uses Ganache and Truffle.

 ## Prepare for testing

 * Install Truffle.js

-    npm install -g truffle
+    npm install

 * Install Ganache and launch it